-Pac-Man has been around for over 35 years.
-This new take on the classic pokes fun at the infamous kill screen from the original arcade version but now it requires far fewer quarters to reach.
+Pac-Man has been around for over 35 years and this new take on the classic pokes fun at the infamous kill screen from the original arcade version but now it requires far fewer quarters to reach.

 Besides the fresh gameplay setup, my favourite aspect of Pac-Man 256 is the visuals.
 The isometric design reminds me of Pac-Mania which is a fantastic game in its own right.
 There are many included optional themes that you can apply between sessions to mix things up.
 They don't do anything besides change the graphics but they're so varied and adorable that playing around with them is quite fun.
 On the other end of the spectrum, the audio is very bare-bones.
 Most of the time you only hear Pac-Man eating dots with the odd loud effect whenever you do something cool.
 This is a departure from the original as that at least had a siren-like noise repeat as you play.

 As you play Pac-Man 256, you earn coins, complete quests, and unlock additional power-ups.
 You use the coins to upgrade these power-ups which I've already established come across as tacked-on.
 Besides that, you can compare scores with your online friends and play multiplayer simultaneously with up to four local players.
 Even though playing by yourself gets repetitive quickly due to the fact that you basically play the same thing over and over again, having a pal join you adds a great deal of enjoyment.